March 10, 2017

 Though this is not the place to analyze this notion in much further detail, we may note that two important determinants of cause-divergence are the number of causes invested in and the proportion of investments going to causes other than the top cause.

 The question of whether to invest in multiple causes has been extensively discussed within the effective altruism movement (see, e.g., Holden Karnofsky 2016a).
-Also, much of the discussion on donations to multiple charities is relevant to this issue (see Daniel May for an overview).
+Also, much of the discussion on donations to multiple charities is relevant to this issue.
 Here are some of the more important considerations.

 Cause-impartiality and initial and eventual cause-divergence.
 If a cause-impartial group of people forms a movement, we might expect them to initially be cause-divergent.
 If they start studying different causes separately, they are likely to find evidence which support different causes.
 However, in the longer run cause-impartiality does not entail movement cause-divergence.
 For instance, if the distribution of impact across causes is heavy-tailed, then it may be that cause-impartial actors should converge on the top cause.